 Hudson Ranch Gourd Alley Napa, Carneros

-Leonardo Ureña, (internationally recognized giant pumpkin grower)
+Leonardo Ureña (internationally recognized giant pumpkin grower)

 Hudson Ranch Gourd Alley Napa, Carneros

-Leonardo Ureña, (internationally recognized giant pumpkin grower)
+Leonardo Ureña (internationally recognized giant pumpkin grower)

 “’Terroir’ describes the effect that soil, micro-climates, sun exposure and wind have on what we grow.
 ‘Harmony’ comes from observing what’s happening in the field, accepting what we cannot change, and embracing the outcome.
-These factors drive us to grow what we need to live and to cook what delights us.” —Christina Hudson
+These factors drive us to grow what we need to live and to cook what delights us.” —Cristina Hudson

 “Growing food always surprises me, I’m continually astonished by nature and still feel this amazing sense of wonderment when I pick food from the garden.”